 Subletting: Subletting is not permitted in any residential space at any time.
 This includes California State Monterey Bay students who leave during summer break and wish to have an unauthorized individual live and pay rent while they are away.

 Gambling or wagering of any kind is prohibited; this includes card games and betting pools.

 Including the licensee(s) who are present, an assembly of over (10) people in any residence hall room, North Quad Suite, North Quad Apartment, or Promontory Apartment in a violation of Community Standards.
 If a gathering event occurs in a common area, the total number of people present is not to exceed fire code.

 In East Campus, Frederick Park Apartments, the maximum amount of individuals an upstairs unit can have is (10) people.
 The maximum amount of people you can have is a downstairs apartment in 50 people.
 However, gatherings in downstairs units over 10 people must be registered.

-*Gatherings that are excessive, meaning (75) people are more may result in the licensee holders license being terminated.
+*Gatherings that are excessive, meaning (75) people or more may result in the license holders license being terminated.

 **Note: Per the State Fire Marshal, and the California Building Code, any Frederick Park upstairs units and all Main Campus rooms, suites, and apartments may only have a maximum of 10 occupants at any one time, including the resident(s) of that space.
 Downstairs units may hold up to 50 occupants at any one time.